 I love cooking over open flames with unique cuts of meat, so this is one I cook often.
 Especially when entertaining friends and family.
 If you have been following my journey for a while, then you’ve likely heard me talking about the importance of picanha in Brazilian cuisine.

-I have received so many questions about this cut that I decided to compile them into a list below!
+I have also received so many questions about this cut that I decided to compile them into a list below!
 Hopefully I can answer everything you would like to know about this delicious cut of meat.

 1. What part of the animal is it from?

-Yes, picanha is called Sirloin Cap or Rump Cap in the USA.
-Most US butchers actually break picanha down into to other cuts like rump, round & loin.
-They sacrifice the highly prized fat cap in the process.
+Yes, it is called Sirloin Cap or Rump Cap in the USA.
+Popular in Brazil, North American butchers actually break picanha down into other cuts like rump, round, loin, top sirloin cap rump.
+Furthermore, they sacrifice the highly-prized large fat cap in the process.